rashikshrestha/stereo_to_3d_points_ws/README.md

 # stereo_to_3d_points_ws #

 ## Main goal ##
-* Make a differential drive robot in Gazebo Simulation with a stereo camera mounted on top.
+* Make a differential drive robot in Gazebo Simulation with a stereo camera mounted on top
-* The robot should be controlled from Keyboard.
+* The robot should be controlled from keyboard
 * Then corresponding 3D points of what robot sees should be plotted in Rviz

 <img src="screenshot.png" width="900" >